danielbirsan/EnitityResolution/README.md

-#  Entity Resolution for Company Records — Veridion Internship Challenge
+#  Entity Resolution for Company Records

 > **Table of Contents**